kurator-dev/kurator/docs/content/en/docs/fleet-manager/backup/restore.md

 ## Restore Overview

-Kurator's Unified Restore feature is designed around the Unified Backup object.
+Kurator's Unified Restore feature is built upon the Unified Backup object.
-Based on the type of backup chosen, either Immediate or Scheduled, the restoration method is determined accordingly.
+Depending on the type of backup chosen—Immediate or Scheduled—the restoration method differs.

 ### Restore from an **Immediate Backup**

-- **Use Case**: Responding to sudden data losses or application issues.
+- **Use Case**: For quick rollbacks after mistakes like a wrong data update or before making big changes to the system.

-- **Referred Backup**: The specific **Immediate Backup** designated by the user.
-- **Restore Result**: Restoration from the selected backup into designated clusters.
+- **Unified Restore**: Choose a specific unified Immediate Backup from before the problem to restore the application across multiple clusters.

 ### Restore from a **Scheduled Backup**

-- **Use Case**: Restoring to a recent state in scenarios such as post-accidental data modifications, compliance verifications, or disaster recovery after unforeseen system failures.
+- **Use Case**: Restoring to a recent state, such as after unintended data changes, compliance checks, or recovering from unexpected system breakdowns.

-- **Referred Backup**: When a **Scheduled Backup** is selected, Kurator will automatically target the latest successful backup within that series.
+- **Unified Restore**: Select a particular unified Scheduled Backup.
+Kurator will then retrieve the latest successful backup to restore across each cluster.
-- **Restore Result**: Restoration using the latest successful backup to maintain data relevance and integrity.

 ### Advanced Backup Options

-#### Specific Cluster Restore within Fleet:
+#### Configure Cluster Restore within a Fleet

 Users can specify clusters as the restore destination.
 However, these selected clusters must be a subset of those included in the backup.